etherell/top_films_on_rails/README.md

 > refactor: refactoring production code
 > test: adding tests, refactoring test; no production code change
 > chore: updating build tasks, package manager configs, etc; no production code change

+### Info about Rails

+- add your page to public folder, rails automate send this page to user if they ask it
+- **erb** file is a mixture of HTML and Ruby code
+- generate new controller create controllers, helper, assets, views
+- static file has higher priority than a route in config/routes.rb
+- erb file can have Ruby file in <%= ...%>
+- <%= ...%> - outputs the result as a String
+- <% ... %> - does not output anything